History of Albania in Timeline

 In 1912, the first movie theater exclusively devoted to showing motion pictures was built in Shkodër.

-1912: Independence and political evolution
+1912: Independence and Political Evolution

-July 1913: Delineation of borders by Treaty of London
+July 1913: Treaty of London

 October 1913: Establishment of the International Commission of Control

-On 15 October 1913, the International Commission of Control was established in Vlorë to administer Albania until its own political institutions were in order.
+On 15 October 1913, the International Commission of Control was established in Vlorë to administer Albania until its political institutions were in order.

 In November 1913, the Albanian pro-Ottoman forces offered the throne of Albania to Ahmed Izzet Pasha, the Ottoman war minister of Albanian origin.